 After your punting adventure, enjoy a delicious lunch at the Cherwell Boathouse Restaurant, renowned for its creative cooking.
 Idyllically located on the riverbank, soak up the tranquil atmosphere whilst indulging in fine food and wine.

 Alternatively, after punting wander back towards the city centre through University Parks.
 Back in the city centre, take a stroll around cobbled Radcliffe Square to drink in 360 degree views of the Radcliffe Camera.
-Opposite Radcliffe Square you will find Quod, a stylish, bustling and contemporary European brasserie perfect for a leisurely lunch in the heart of Oxford.

 During the afternoon, treat yourself to a tour of The Oxford Artisan Distillery.
 One of the world’s very few craft distilleries, they use ancient heritage grain to create the finest spirits.
 Discover the principles and production processes that make their spirits, from their bespoke copper stills to the grain they grow themselves.
 Finish with a chance to taste their wonderful spirits.